akshitagupta15june/Face-X/facex/README.md

 2) cd `facex` from the command line.

-3) open your favourite text editor and run the above commands.
+3) open your favourite text editor and place it inside facex folder.

+4) Run the commands of [example](#Example) section.

 ## Current supported algorithms